ayodeletolu12/terraform-project/README.md

-# This terraform project deploys an EC2 instance on AWS cloud
+# This terraform project deploys an Apache web server on an EC2 instance in AWS cloud

+## The Entire cloud infrastructure was provisioned on AWS using Terraform

+### terraform init, terraform plan, terraform apply and terraform destroy

+#### Below are highlights of resources provisioned for this project

 `Create VPC`
 `Create Internet gateway`